 The heart of the Oude Stad is dominated by a huge fountain splashing water onto the paving stones.
 Atop the fountain stands the figure of the legendary Silvius Brabo, who has been poised to fling the hand of the giant Druon Antigon into the river Scheldt since the 19th century.
-Another famous monster slayer, St. George, is perched on top of a 16th-century guild house at Grote Markt 5, while the dragon appears to be falling off the pediment.
+Another famous monster slayer, St. George, is perched on top of a 16th-century guild house at Grote Markt 5, and while the labrador-sized dragon is clearly intended to appear as if it's climbing up to get him, it does look suspiciously like it's falling off the pediment.

 Stadhuis.
 The lop-sided square is lined on two sides by guild houses and on the third by the Renaissance Stadhuis.
 Antwerp's town hall was built in the 1560s during the city's Golden Age, when Paris and Antwerp were the only European cities with more than 100,000 inhabitants.
 In its facade, the fanciful fretwork of the late-Gothic style has given way to the discipline and order of the Renaissance.
 The public rooms are suitably impressive,